Some results on injectivity and multistationarity in chemical reaction networks: Additional information

 be the irreversible stoichiometric matrix of the system.
 For $k = 1, \ldots, r$, define $w_{k+} = 1+\max\{w_{k},0\}$, $w_{k-} = 1-\min\{w_{k},0\}$, so that $w_{k+},w_{k-} > 0$ and $w_k = w_{k+} - w_{k-}$.
 Define

 By construction $\overline{w} \gg 0$, and clearly $\overline{\Gamma}\overline{w} = \Gamma w = 0$, and thus $\mathrm{ker}\,\overline{\Gamma} \cap \mathbb{R}^n_{\gg 0} \not = \emptyset$.

 (ii) Let $0 \ll z \in \mathrm{ker}\,\overline{\Gamma}$.
 Define $x = \mathbf{1}$ and choose $E \in \mathcal{D}_m$ via $E_{ii} = z_i$.
-Then for any matrix of exponents $M \in \mathbb{R}^{m \times n}$ (including, in particular, $M = \Gamma_l^t$, where $\Gamma_l$ is the left stoichiometric matrix corresponding to $\overline{\Gamma}$), $\overline{\Gamma} E \exp(M \ln x) = \overline{\Gamma} E \mathbf{1} = \overline{\Gamma} z = 0$, and thus $x$ is a positive equilibrium of the system. \qquad \end{proof}
+Then for any matrix of exponents $M \in \mathbb{R}^{m \times n}$ (including, in particular, $M = \Gamma_l^t$, where $\Gamma_l$ is the left stoichiometric matrix corresponding to $\overline{\Gamma}$), $\overline{\Gamma} E \exp(M \ln x) = \overline{\Gamma} E \mathbf{1} = \overline{\Gamma} z = 0$, and thus $x$ is a positive equilibrium of the system. \end{proof}

 \begin{remark} A variety of conditions on a network with mass action kinetics are known to guarantee that it has a positive equilibrium for {\em all} choices of rate constants.
-However, $\mathrm{ker}\,\overline{\Gamma} \cap \mathbb{R}^n_{\gg 0} \not = \emptyset$ is not sufficient -- see Remark 5.3B in \cite{feinberg}. \end{remark}
+However, $\mathrm{ker}\,\overline{\Gamma} \cap \mathbb{R}^n_{\gg 0} \not = \emptyset$ is not sufficient -- see Remark 5.3B in Feinberg \cite{feinberg}. \end{remark}

-{\bf Claims PC1 and PC2 (persistence of solutions).} A ``siphon'' of a CRN is a nonempty subset $\Sigma$ of the chemical species such that (under the assumption of general kinetics) if all species in $\Sigma$ are absent, then no reaction is able to produce any species of $\Sigma$.
-Corresponding to siphon $\Sigma$ is a subset $F_\Sigma$ of $\partial \mathbb{R}^n_{\geq 0}$ where all concentrations of species from $\Sigma$ are zero, and all others nonzero, termed a ``siphon face'' in \cite{donnellbanaji}; it is easy to show (for a CRN with general kinetics, and in fact under considerably weaker assumptions) that all nonzero $\omega$-limit points of the system on $\partial \mathbb{R}^n_{\geq 0}$ must in fact lie on siphon faces (see \cite{banajimierczynski} for example).
+{\bf Claims PC1 and PC2 (persistence of solutions).} A {\em siphon} of a CRN is a nonempty subset $\Sigma$ of the chemical species such that (under the assumption of general kinetics) if all species in $\Sigma$ are absent, then no reaction is able to produce any species of $\Sigma$.
+Corresponding to siphon $\Sigma$ is a subset $F_\Sigma$ of $\partial \mathbb{R}^n_{\geq 0}$ where all concentrations of species from $\Sigma$ are zero, and all others nonzero, termed a ``siphon face'' in \cite{donnellbanaji}; it is easy to show (for a CRN with general kinetics, and in fact under considerably weaker assumptions) that all nonzero $\omega$-limit points of the system on $\partial \mathbb{R}^n_{\geq 0}$ must in fact lie on siphon faces (see Banaji and Mierczy\'nski \cite{banajimierczynski} for example).
 A siphon is termed ``critical'' if a nontrivial stoichiometry class intersects the corresponding siphon face.
+Note that in the literature siphons have also been called ``semilocking sets'', and critical siphons have also been called ``relevant'', while non-critical siphons have been termed ``stoichiometrically infeasible'', and ``structurally nonemptiable''.